richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 The following terms are used throughout this document.

-IETF Area
-: A management division within the IETF.
-An Area consists of Working Groups related to a general topic such as routing.
-An Area is managed by one or two Area Directors.

 Area Director
 : The manager of an IETF Area.
 The Area Directors along with the IETF Chair comprise the Internet Engineering